Josh Thompson about blog projects

 In 2021, I wrote this piece about depression.
 I’m glad I wrote that!
 It’s nice to be able to capture snapshots of how things were for me at various times in my life.

 There’s plenty of global opportunities to feel a sense of insecurity, hopelessness, powerlessness.
 (Huzzah, yet another American-sponsored genocide in the middle east.)
 This also isn’t the first time bad things like genocide have been easily viewable online.
-When I was young, as a chronically online internet-person, I spent time on reddit and livelead, have seen plenty of footage of people experienceing horrible things.
-From industrial accidents to vehicle accidents to war (bombs and guns and knives) to falling, to regular random murder, it was all available to the curious internet denizen of the 2010s.
+When I was young, as a chronically online internet-person, I spent time on reddit and liveleak, have seen plenty of footage of people experiencing horrible things.
+From industrial accidents to vehicle accidents, all sorts of intentional and accidental, it was all available to the curious internet denizen of the 2010s.
+It’s not easy to feel disillusioned.

 I don’t really view depression as an illness, or something that needs to be medicated away.